SpiritDevGitHub/dashTheme-asesprite/README.md

 4. Theme will be applied immediately

 ## Help
 Not every subimage of the sheet was edited.
 You found anything which doesn't fit into the theme?
-Open an [Issue on GitHub](https://github.com/el-falso/monaki-theme/issues/new "New Issue &#183; el-falso/monaki-theme") or message me on [Twitter](https://twitter.com/not_Falso "eL-Falso (@not_Falso) | Twitter").
+Open an [Issue on GitHub](https://github.com/SpiritDevGitHub/dashTheme-asesprite/issues/new "New Issue &#183").

-## License
-This theme is based on the default theme of [Aseprite](http://aseprite.org "Aseprite - Animated sprite editor & pixel art tool") by Ilija Melentijevic & David Capello.
-Therefore the [Aseprite Eula](https://github.com/aseprite/aseprite/blob/master/EULA.txt "aseprite/EULA.txt at master &#183; aseprite/aseprite") applies on this project, too.